UPDATED June 15. We have selected the winner!

-- As on May 23, we ask that all customers entering the store wear a face mask.
-Face masks are for sale for $1 for anyone who doesn’t have one.
+- As on May 23, we ask that all customers entering the store and patio wear a face mask.
+Face masks are for sale for $1 for anyone who doesn't have one.

 - All surfaces, including counters, door handles, pay machines, computer screens etc. are sanitized several times throughout the day.

 - A limit of 5 people in the store at any one time (previously 6)

 - Only one person from your family/group in the store at time.

 - When paying, please use tap, when possible.

 - All freshly baked bread is behind the counter to limit contact.

 - As on May 23, all employees are required to wear a face mask during their shift.

 - All employees must change into and out of their uniforms before and after their shift.

 - All employees must wash their hands at the start of their shift, and continue to wash their hands regularly and use hand sanitizer several times throughout their shift.